Top Email Signature Contact Details DOs & DON'Ts

 1. DON’T include everything

 Only include ESSENTIAL contact details within an email signature.
 These include name, job title, company name and address, phone number, website URL and email address.
-Too much contact information can comes across as slightly desperate.
+Too much contact information can come across as slightly desperate.

 Also, only ever use four to seven lines for contact information.
 If you use any more than this, it will make the signature harder to read and look untidy.
 Just remember that less is always more!